andersonRocha091/tracker_api/rank/get.md

 ## Notes

-* If you don't specify 'order' tha api will assume Descendant one:
+* If you don't specify 'order' the api will assume Descendant one:
 * If you misspell any parameter, or out of format for startDate, and endDate
 ```json
 {